 - Complaints will not be heard by the whole Governing Body at any stage, as this could compromise the impartiality of any panel set up for Formal Stage 3 or for any disciplinary hearing against a member of staff following a serious complaint. - If the complainant is dissatisfied with the Headteacher's decision under Stage 1, the complaint may be renewed in writing to the Chair of the Governing Body.
-The complainant should write to the Clerk to the Governing Body (via the school) within five working days of receiving the Headteacher's decision as to the outcome of the Stage 1 investigation setting out full details of the complaint and the main reasons behind the dissatisfaction with the decision. - The Chair of the Governing Body will not consider any new areas of complaint which have not been previously raised. - Upon receipt, the Clerk to the Governing Body will acknowledge the complaint within five working days, indicating the action that is being taken and the likely timescale.
-The complaint will be investigated following the equivalent procedures set down in Stage 1. - Within 20 working days of receipt of the Stage 2 complaint, the Chair of the Governing Body will aim to give a response in writing setting out his/her decision as to the outcome of the investigation, the reasons for it and the steps for resolution of the complaint. - If the complainant remains dissatisfied with the resolution proposed, the complainant has the right to ask for the complaint to be referred to the Complaints Panel within five working days of receiving the Stage 2 decision. - The Clerk to the Governing Body will arrange a meeting of the Complaints Panel and invite the complainant to the Hearing.
+The complainant should write to the Clerk to the Governing Body (via the school) within five working days of receiving the Headteacher's decision as to the outcome of the Stage 1 investigation, informing them that they have made a complaint which has been heard under Formal Stage 1 and that they are not satisfied with the proposed steps for resolution. - The Chair of the Governing Body will not consider any new areas of complaint which have not been previously raised. - Upon receipt, the Clerk to the Governing Body will acknowledge the complaint within five working days, informing the complainant of the information they require and indicating the action to be taken and the likely timescale.
+The complaint will be investigated following the equivalent procedures set down in Stage 1. - Within 20 working days of receipt of the request for the complaint to be heard at Stage 2, the Chair of the Governing Body will aim to give a response in writing setting out their decision as to the outcome of the investigation, the reasons for it and the steps for resolution of the complaint. - If the complainant remains dissatisfied with the resolution proposed, the complainant has the right to ask for the complaint to be referred to the Complaints Panel within five working days of receiving the Stage 2 decision. - The Clerk to the Governing Body will arrange a meeting of the Complaints Panel and invite the complainant to the Hearing.